coderMohammed1/traefik-modesc-ansible-role/README.md

 2- you may also need to edit the user in the base and the main role

+3- check files and folder permissions in the base role.

-3- OWASP rules have been manually updated.
+4- OWASP rules have been manually updated.